reruo321/CPP-Self-Study/CS/CPP/Sorting-Algorithm/README.md

 6. Run the quick sort again to two subsets.
 Repeat these until `start` >= `end`, where `start` and `end` are the start/end indices of a set.

 ### 2. Merge Sort
 Use divide-and-conquer.
 Divide an input set into half until all subset have 1 element.
+Conquer two subsets with two pointers; Set a pointer for the first element of subset 1, and for the first element of subset 2.
+Compare two numbers, push less or the same element to a new bigger set, move the pointer (which was pointing to the pushed element) to the right, and compare two numbers again.

 ### 3. Heap Sort
 **Heap** is a tree-based data structure.